umbchackers/3D-ENG-Map/README.md

 # Interactive 3D ENG Map

-An interactive 3D ENG map concept with a sidebar search and pin indicators for every level.
+An interactive 3D Engineering Building at UMBC with a concept with a sidebar search and pin indicators for every level.

 ## Credits